Innovate For BETTER Practices and Lead the Pack.

 Part 1b is simply to be human.

 Startups and companies that integrate basic human qualities and use these as a way to reach out to people (as common sense and logical as it may sound), is still an innovative way when it comes to communicating from a marketing standpoint.
-It’s innovative because it has not been readily adapted in best practices.
+It’s innovative because it has not been readily adopted in best practices.
 In fact, clients are still worried and baffled at the idea of presenting their brand(s) as simply being human.

 When companies are honest about what they want to do, and welcome others to help out in their goal, it ultimately results in a win-win.
 The company gets to achieve their goal(s) in a manner that people want to support.
 And, people will get something in return that they want (be it a product or a service).